-- Carnaby's Black-Cockatoo (Calyptorhynchus latirostris);
+- Carnaby's Black-Cockatoo (Calyptorhynchus latirostris); and - Quenda (Isodon fusciventer).

-- Rainbow Bee-eater (Merops ornatus); and

-- Quenda (Isodon obesulus fusciventer).

 One priority flora species listed under the Wildlife Conservation Act 1950 has been recorded at Craigie Bushland, Jacksonia sericea.
 The Department of Biodiversity, Conservation and Attractions (DBCA) uses the International Union for Conservation of Nature for assigning species to threat categories.
 Under the DBCA Conservation Code, Jacksonia sericea is categorised as Priority Four (Rare, Near Threatened and other species in need of monitoring).